 This post may contain affiliate links.
 Please read our disclosure policy.

-This Green Chile Chicken Enchilada Casserole is creamy, cheesy, and flavorful.
-It’s an easy recipe that’s perfect for feeding your family on busy weeknights.
+This Green Chicken Enchilada Casserole is creamy, cheesy, and flavorful.
+Made with shredded chicken, green chiles, sour cream, and cheese, it’s an easy weeknight recipe that you’re family will love!

-For a complete meal, serve this enchilada casserole with Refried Beans and Instant Pot Mexican Rice!
+A Mexican-inspired meal isn’t complete without Refried Beans and Instant Pot Mexican Rice!

 Pin this recipe for later!Pin This